Sumit0ubey/Internship/Python Programing/Push-up Logger/README.md

 5. Install the required dependencies: pip install -r requirements.txt

 ● Usage
 To start logging push-ups, run the main script: python main.py

+● License:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.